More Countries Issue Travel Advisories To Singapore As Local Coronavirus Cases Increase

 The restrictions vary across countries, but the sentiment is the same — extra caution is necessary if you visit Singapore.

-Most countries discourage or restrict travel here
+Most countries discourage travel here

 Considering the increasing gravity of the outbreak here, several countries have advised their citizens against visiting.